embedded-dev-research/OVMobileBench/docs/troubleshooting.md

 # Troubleshooting Guide

-This guide helps you diagnose and resolve common issues with OVBench.
+This guide helps you diagnose and resolve common issues with OVMobileBench.

 ## Table of Contents